Robert Benjamin Greenblatt: Biography

 He returned to MCG after World War II and from 1946 to 1974 he served as professor and chairman of the institution's Department of Endocrinology, the first academic department of its kind in the country.

 Greenblatt started his clinical work in reproductive endocrinology, the branch of medicine concerned with infertility in women, when the field was in its infancy.
 His major advances in the field include, in 1950, showing the effectiveness of estrogens in managing menopause symptoms and developing, in 1966, a monthly oral contraceptive pill, an accomplishment for which MCG received national attention.
 His group's discovery in 1961 that clomiphene citrate could induce ovulation was a breakthrough in reproductive biology, and clomiphene citrate is today the first choice in treating ovulatory disorders.
 He also showed that the drug Danazol was useful in the management of endometriosis and fibrocystic breast disease.

 Greenblatt's published works include hundreds of full-length scientific articles.
 He also wrote or edited more than 20 books for a lay audience.
 His 1968 book Search the Scriptures: Modern Medicine and Biblical Personages went through 26 printings.
 Greenblatt also updated "Advances in Endocrinology" in the Encyclopædia Britannica Yearbook for 18 years.
 In 1987, he authored Sex and Circumstance: Humanity in History, which contained 44 vignettes detailing the sexual nature of people ranging from U.S. President John F. Kennedy to Pyotr Ilyich Tchaikovsky.

 Honors

 Greenblatt was awarded the Crawford W. Long Memorial Medal for his work on menometrorrhagia in 1941.
 He also received France's Legion of Honor, Chevalier de la Légion d'honneur, in 1973, and the Sociedad de Ginecologia y Obstetricia de Monterrey Gold Medal award of Mexico in 1974.
 In March 1987, he was elected honorary fellow in the Royal College of Obstetricians and Gynecologists in Great Britain.
-MCG's library was renamed in his honor in 1988.
+MCG's library was renamed in his honor in 1988 at Augusta University's Medical College of Georgia.
 Greenblatt died on September 27, 1987.